 Investing Through the SBI vs. Joining the Statewide Plan

-Sometimes there is confusion about the difference between investing through the State Board of Investment (SBI) and joining the Statewide Volunteer Firefighter Retirement Plan that is administered by the Public Employees Retirement Association (PERA).
+Sometimes there is confusion about the difference between investing through the State Board of Investment (SBI) and joining the Statewide Volunteer Firefighter (SVF) Plan that is administered by the Public Employees Retirement Association (PERA).
 Investing through the SBI is a choice on how relief association assets will be invested, while joining the statewide plan is a choice on how the volunteer firefighters’ pension plan will be administered.

 Investing Through the SBI